Nodewerx/game-dev-quotes/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Use the provided shortcodes for output in your pags/posts/articles. '[bluepost name="name"] content [/bluepost]' or '[torpost name="name"] content [/torpost]'.
 Or just click on the button in tinyMCE and enter the information to add a quote.
 == Upgrade Notice ==

+= 1.4.1 =
+Added support for source links.
+The will appear next to the name of the poster

 = 1.3.0 =
 Added support for a tinyMCE button to add styles